NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Choosing the Right Cloth Diapers

-When you decide to diaper your child with cloth diapers, the next questions quickly arise: Which system is right?
+When you decide to diaper your child with cloth diapers, the next questions quickly arise: Which system is the right one?
 What materials do I need?
-How do I optimally fold inserts, and how much effort does the laundry require?
+How do I fold inserts optimally and how much effort does laundry take?

 This is where Judes comes into play.
-We had the vision to make diapering sustainably with cloth diapers as simple as possible – and we succeeded!
-With Judes, you don't have to worry about folding techniques, special materials, or complicated washing processes.
-Because Judes are primarily one thing: simple.
+We had the vision to make diapering with cloth diapers as easy as possible – and we've succeeded!
+With Judes, you don’t have to worry about folding techniques, special materials, or complicated washing processes.
+Because Judes are above all: simple.

 How Judes Work